 Finance and accounting professionals should have strong written and oral communication skills.
 Whether on a call or writing an email, you’ll want to communicate clearly and concisely.
 You’ll also need to explain your message in an easily understandable manner.
 If you’re a new hire, communication skills are especially necessary.
 An employer will want you to raise your voice when you have questions or concerns.

 To highlight your communication skills, ensure your resume is free of grammar and spelling errors.
 This is the first form of communication you’ll have with a hiring manager, so make it count!
 Respond quickly to emails about the position you’re applying for and use professional but approachable language.
 When on the phone for an interview, be aware of the “ums” “uhs” and “likes” in your sentences.
 Avoid run-on answers to questions and spend time listening to the interviewer.
 After all, communication is a two-way street.

 Accounting and finance professionals should be adaptable and make decisions even in situations where they don’t have all the information.
 Recruiters and hiring managers seek candidates that take initiative and ownership of tasks while supporting others to accomplish larger goals.

-To highlight your leadership skills, include any leadership roles you’ve had on your resume and bring them up when appropriate during an interview.
+To highlight your leadership skills, include leadership roles you’ve had on your resume and bring them up during an interview.
 Use action and ownership words like “directed” “established” and “coordinated” on your resume to highlight the role you had in your position or on specific projects.
 Just be careful to remain humble while highlighting your leadership skills.
 Hiring managers are looking for team players, after all.

 If you’re seeking a position in accounting and finance and want to learn more about how to land your perfect role, listen to the We Are VIP Podcast and view our latest job openings.
 We’d love to help you take the next step in your career.